Welcome to

 Canyon Wall

 Water poured over the walls of the canyon, very beautiful to see.
+This gave me the idea for this particular texture.

 Tide PoolTide Pool texture